 Whether DIY is new to you, or you consider yourself an old pro, I have no doubt that you’ll find this information useful.
-Please take the time to read it thoroughly.
+Please take the time to read through the DIY recipe hints, tips and important information thoroughly.

 Sometimes you will want to use an ingredient different to one I’ve suggested.
 That is totally fine!
 Go for it.
 Just be mindful when making substitutions, that the recipe outcome will probably change (that might be a brilliant thing, or it might not, either way, you’ll learn something).
 Also, remember to make notes on your recipe edits so you can replicate it (or avoid it) in the future.
 Here are some commonly requested ingredient substitutions and my suggestions:

 In most cases, shea butter can be left out and replaced with coconut oil and beeswax (at a ratio of 90/10).
 It can also be substituted with cocoa butter or mango butter, but be mindful that the recipe outcome will be much firmer (and even a little brittle) so you might like to swap a small amount out (20-30%) and replace with a carrier oil.

 If you’re vegan and prefer not to use beeswax, substitute with candelilla wax – but reduce quantity by 50%.

 I don’t have a problem with borax (read about it here) but if you prefer to leave it out of your DIY cleaning, just leave it out.
 There’s no need to replace it with anything else.
 That goes for dishwasher tablets and washing powder.